Adaptive Multiple Importance Sampling: Introduction

-The name {\em deterministic mixture weights} stems from the fact that the weights of the mixture are not estimated or varying over time.
+The name {\em deterministic mixture weights} stems from the fact that the weights of the mixture (\ref{eq:mix}) are neither estimated nor varying over time (which is coherent given that the algorithm is not sequential).
 This is a major difference with the PMC schemes of \cite{douc:guillin:marin:robert:2007a,douc:guillin:marin:robert:2007b} where the weights of the proposals are optimised against an efficiency criterion like the Kullback--Leibler divergence.
+Deterministic mixture is thus misses this adaptive feature and our proposal` called AMIS (for Adaptive Multiple Importance Sampling) aims at bridging this gap.

-The novelty in our approach called AMIS (for Adaptive Multiple Importance Sampling) is that, when compared with the previous works on multiple mixtures, our family $(Q_t)$ of importance sampling distributions is constructed sequentially {\em and} adaptively, in the sense that the importance sampling distribution used at each iteration $t$ $(1\le t\le T)$ is based on the past $t-1$ weighted samples.
-Therefore, at each step $t$ of the algorithm, \begin{enumerate} \theenumi{\roman{enumi}} \item the weights of all (present and past) simulated variables $\by_i^l$ $(1\le l\le t\,,~1\le i\le N_t)$ are modified, based on the current collection of proposals (importance sampling distributions) $(Q_l)_{0\le l\le t}$, and \item the entire collection of importance samples is used to build the next importance function. \end{enumerate}
+When compared with the previous works on multiple mixtures, the novelty in AMIS is that the family $(Q_t)$ of importance sampling distributions is constructed sequentially {\em and} adaptively.
+This means that the importance sampling distribution used at each iteration $t$ $(1\le t\le T)$ is derived from the past $t-1$ importance weighted samples.
+More precisely, at each step $t$, \begin{enumerate} \theenumi{\roman{enumi}} \item the importance weights of all (present and past) simulated variables $\by_i^l$ $(1\le l\le t\,,~1\le i\le N_t)$ are modified, based on the current collection of proposals (importance sampling distributions) $(Q_l)_{0\le l\le t}$, and \item the entire collection of importance samples partakes to the construction of the next importance function, $Q_{t+1}$+. \end{enumerate}

-Note that, while \eqref{recy} is a classical feature of Population Monte Carlo, most implementations that construct $Q_t$ based on past iterations \citep{douc:guillin:marin:robert:2007b,cappe:douc:guillin:marin:robert:2008} only use the sample produced at the previous generation, $t-1$.
-Using the entire past of the simulation process provides a natural stabilisation that speeds up convergence.
+Note that, while \eqref{recy} is a classical feature of Population Monte Carlo algorithms, most implementations that derive $Q_t$ from past iterations \citep{douc:guillin:marin:robert:2007b,cappe:douc:guillin:marin:robert:2008} restricted to use only samples produced at the previous generation, $t-1$.
+However, using the entire past of the simulation process provides a natural stabilisation that speeds up convergence but require a much more involved mathematical machinery.
 A similar type of methodology has been independently studied by \cite{raftery:bao:2010}.